 Sign up: Deer Doodle Gold Hunt - £12 per team (max six people per team)

-13th August online via Teams
+* BOOKING NOW CLOSED * 13th August online via Teams

 An afternoon of thought-provoking online presentations from north east artists and crafters who use materials derived from the landscape, revealing how significant this is to their practice.
 Speakers include Mary Bourne, Lynne Strachan, Lynne Hocking, Kevin Andrew Morris and Carole Keepax.
 We'll also hear about the fascinating work of the Beasts2Craft European Research Council Team conducting parchment analysis on the Book of Deer, looking at proteins and DNA in the animal skins used to make the parchment, and what this reveals about the source of the animals and the book's production.
 Followed by a Q&A session.

 3rd September and 4th September Aberdeenshire Farming Museum